at1as/test-tracker/README.md

 ## Usage

-Download the reposity here and launch gamma via
+Download the reposity here and launch the setup script:

+    $./setup.rb

+This will launch mongo, and create the gamma database with the admin user.
+Please ensure your system has mongodb installed prior to running.
+This script only needs to be run once.

+Next, launch the program!

     $./gamma.rb

-At the moment, mongo isn't packaged in the build, so mongo will need be launched from your system (for Mac OS enter into the command prompt /usr/local/bin/mongo).
-You will then need to create a database entitled 'gamma' with two collections 'users' and 'projects'.

-Since no user exists by default, from the mongo prompt, enter:

-	$use gamma
-	$db.user.insert( { "email" : "<valid email address>", "privilege" : "admin", "password" : "<password>"})

-This will create an admin user with which you can use to log in and access all of gamma's features.
+Navigate to localhost:4567 and log in with the default credentials created by setup.rb.
+Ctrl+C will end the program, and the contents of the database will be preserved for the next time the program is launched.

 ## Dependencies